worksasdesigned/PinballY_scrips/README.md

 ##meta_filter
 3 example filters as MetaFilter.
 MetaFilters narrow the existing selection.
 Eg Only "Visual Pinball X" tables AND only 3+ Stars table.
 Standard 3 stars filter does not stack with preselected filters.
+There is a second version of the script which brings TableType as meta filter criteria. (only SS,EM,ME tables)
 ![additional MetaFilters](https://github.com/worksasdesigned/PinballY_scrips/blob/Master/meta_filter/meta_filter.png)